hsemple/qgis_tutorials/source/thematic_mapping.rst

 1. Create a thematic choropleth map showing the geographic distribution of confirmed COVID-19 cases in the United States by counties as the situation existed on January 1, 2022.
 The data for this exercise can be found at  this `Github link <https://github.com/hsemple/-Covid19/blob/master/USA-2.zip>`_.
 Click on the *Download* button and download the both the Covid19_Jan2022_US_Counties.zip layer and the USA-2.zip layer.

-2. Follow instructions in Section A on this page to create the map.
+2. Follow instructions in Section 3.2 on this page to create the map.
 Your map should be complete with title, legend, scale bar, etc.  Use map design principles to make the map look attractive.

 3. Upload the zipped shapefile to ArcGIS Online then use it to create an interactive web map that is shared with the general public. .
-Follow the instructions in Section B on this page to create the interactive map.
+Follow the instructions in Section 3.4 on this page to create the interactive map.

 |

-Section A Creating a Choropleth Covid19 Thematic Map
+Creating a Choropleth Covid19 Thematic Map
 ------------------------------------------------------

 1. After downloading the data, unzip or extract it to a location that you can remember.